kmadathil/sanskrit_parser/README.md

 ## Installation

 This project has been tested and developed using Python 3.6.
-We also test with Python 2.7, and everything *should* now work in both versions of Python.
-Python 2.7 support may be removed at a future date, so we recommend using Python 3.6

 ```
 pip install sanskrit_parser
 ```